-- Honest Corporate Executive: Runs a bouquet company in the finale.
+- Honest Corporate Executive: She's revealed to run a successful boutique company in the Distant Finale.

 - Horrible Judge of Character: The many times she meets George, she always acts friendly to him, despite his evil and mysterious appearance, or the fact that he appears near Hana during certain key moments in the season.
 It wasn't until he revealed himself as President Cry, as well as his interpretation of his own dream that Hana starts seeing him as the villain he is.
 At the same time, it's possible George could've invoked this, so Hana wouldn't have any reason to suspect him as being part of Criasu.

 - Important Haircut: The first episode has her trying to give herself one before the first day of school, but it doesn't exactly go as well as she'd hoped.

 - Kiddie Kid: Aside of looking like a grade-schooler, there are moments she behaves like a child despite being a middle schooler.

 - Mama Bear: After episode 23 when George tries to take Hugtan away.
 Even doubly so as Hugtan doesn't call out for Hana by her name, she calls her "Mama".
 Considering the fact that Hugtan is her daughter from the future, it does make sense.